 '''

-REQUIRED

-Set the service key needed to communicate with the Contrast

-UI.
-It is used to calculate the Authorization header.

-service_key: NEEDS_TO_BE_SET

-REQUIRED

-Set the user name used to communicate with the Contrast

-UI.
-It is used to calculate the Authorization header.

-user_name: NEEDS_TO_BE_SET

-Set the timeout for communicating with TeamServer.
-This property will be

-respected over the deprecated legacy configuration contrast.timeout.

-timeout_ms: NEEDS_TO_BE_SET

 ====

-api.proxy

-Use the following properties for communication

-with the Contrast UI over a proxy.

 proxy:

 Set value to 'true' for the agent to communicate with

 the Contrast web interface over a proxy.
 Set value to

 'false' if you don't want to use the proxy.
 If no value is

 indicated, the presence of a valid contrast.proxy.host

 and contrast.proxy.port will enable the proxy.

 enable: NEEDS_TO_BE_SET

 Set the proxy host.
 It must be set with port and scheme.

 host: localhost

 Set the proxy port.
 It must be set with host and scheme.

 port: 1234

 Set the proxy scheme (e.g., 'http' or

 'https').
 It must be set with host and port.

 scheme: http

 Set this property as an alternate for 'scheme://host:port'.
 It takes

 precedence over the other settings, if specified; however, an error

 will be thrown if both the URL and individual properties are set.

 url: NEEDS_TO_BE_SET

 Set the proxy user.

 user: NEEDS_TO_BE_SET

 Set the proxy password.

 pass: NEEDS_TO_BE_SET

 Set the proxy authentication type.
 Value

 options are 'NTLM', 'Digest', and 'Basic'.

 auth_type: NEEDS_TO_BE_SET

-'''

-'''

 -----

 ====

 agent

 Use the properties in this section to control the way and frequency

 with which the agent communicates to logs and the Contrast UI.

 -----

+====

 agent:

 Set the amount of time to run the agent before shutting down itself

 (in milliseconds).
 A negative value disables scheduled shutdown.

 shutdown_time_ms: NEEDS_TO_BE_SET

 ====

 agent.reporting

 Use the following settings to configure reporting to the Contrast UI.

 -----

 ====

+'''

+'''

 reporting:

 Set the grace period (in milliseconds) after

 agent shutdown to allow draining pending reports.

 shutdown_grace_period_ms: 120000

+agent.effective_config

+None

+-----

+effective_config:

+====

+agent.effective_config.reporting

+None

+====

+reporting:

+Defaults to 'true'.
+Controls whether configuration

+setting reports are sent to the Contrast web interface.

+enable: true

 agent.logger

 Define the following properties to set logging values.

 If the following properties are not defined, the

 agent uses the logging values from the Contrast UI.

 ====

 logger:

 Enable diagnostic logging by setting a path to a log file.

 While diagnostic logging hurts performance, it generates

 useful information for debugging Contrast.
 The value set here

 is the location to which the agent saves log output.
 If no

 log file exists at this location, the agent creates a file.

 Example - '/opt/Contrast/contrast.log' creates a log in the

 '/opt/Contrast' directory, and rotates it automatically as needed.

 path: ./contrast_agent.log

 Set the the log output level.
 Valid options are

 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'.

 level: INFO

 Set to 'true' to redirect all logs to

 'stdout' instead of the file system.

 stdout: false

 '''